 Your skin may start to turn brown in colour and become more brittle and fragile, and thus more susceptible to injury.
 Minor scrapes can turn into open, bleeding sores called venous ulcers that do not respond to topical treatment and refuse to heal.
 70% of all venous ulcers are due to varicose veins, caused by a kind of “domino effect.”
 The varicose veins lead to reflux, which leads to venous hypertension, and impaired microcirculation.
-This then leads to tissue responses as the skin covering the veins fail to get the oxygen they need, and result is a bleeding skin ulcer.
+This then leads to tissue responses as the skin covering the veins fail to get the oxygen they need, and the result is a bleeding skin ulcer.

 Another side effect that can happen is thrombosis

-Although there is not a direct cause-and-effect relationship between varicose veins and the development of blood clots (thrombi) in the venous system, the same genetic conditions that increase varicose vein risk are also inherited, and make thrombosis more likely.
+Although there is not a direct cause-and-effect relationship between varicose veins and the development of blood clots (thrombi), the same genetic conditions that increase varicose vein risk are also inherited, and make thrombosis more likely.
 Blood clots may form in the superficial (close to the surface of the skin) veins, leading to a condition called superficial thrombosis.
 It first manifests as a red streak along the affected vein, which then often escalates to inflammation (phlebitis), which leaves the veins feeling warm, tender, and swollen.
 This condition is typically more annoying than dangerous, because there is little danger that the clots will break up and travel elsewhere in the body.

-All of this is unnecessary, because varicose veins can be eliminated
+All of this is unnecessary because varicose veins can be eliminated

-The damage caused by CVI can’t be “repaired” because once the venous valves have been damaged, they can’t be fixed.
+The damage caused by CVI can’t be repaired because once the venous valves have been damaged, they can’t be fixed.
 But the diseased veins can easily be removed by using minimally invasive vein treatment techniques which can be completed in about an hour in the comfort of our clinics.
 Once the veins that have been damaged by CVI have been closed by these procedures, the side effects and other symptoms will significantly reduce as well.